-- contactless payment is now available everywhere meaning consumers the world over can enjoy the convenience of using their card to tap and pay
+- contactless payment is now available everywhere, meaning consumers the world over can enjoy the convenience of using their cards to tap and pay

-- advances in technology enable payment to be easily and invisibly added to wearables, delivering an enhanced consumer experience at the checkout.
+- Technological advances enable payment to be quickly and invisibly added to wearables, delivering an enhanced consumer experience at checkout.

 From smart cards to smart wearable devices